Vol. 7, Issue 1 (2019)

 How to cite this article:

 Sushil Kumar and SK Verma.
 Influence of crop establishment methods and zinc fertilization on soil parameters under direct-seeded rice.
+International Journal of Chemical Studies.
 2019; 7(1): 68-70.